threefoldfoundation/www_examplesite/content/page/page1/cards/card2/card2.md

 ---
-id: why2
+id: card2
-title: The Technology Demands Ite
+title: TITLE
-image: ./card2.jpeg
+image: ./image_name.png
-button: Read More on Our Blog
+button: Button
-link:
+link: '' #link for button
-order: 1
+order: 2
 ---

-Modern day technologies like 5G, IOT, AI,... demand more cloud resources near end-users.
-The central datacenter approach can't keep up with this deman.
-The ThreeFold Grid can cater to all the needs these industries as the decentralized nature of the the grid puts the capacity near the end user.
+Lorem Ipsum is simply dummy text of the printing and typesetting industry.
+Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.